QuickBooks Blog

 7. Reporting: If your business already follows a set reposting schedule, consider aligning your pay periods with your reporting periods.

-By weighing these factors carefully, you can choose a pay period that works best for your business and your employees.
+By carefully weighing these factors, you can choose a pay period that is best for your business and your employees.

 Next steps for streamlining your payroll process